Why It Matters

 From the perspective of the United Nations, human risk circumstances should be the highest priority for business and organisational action.
 According to the UN, the world is at a critical juncture.
-In the last two decades, each year 218 million people have been affected by disasters, at an annual cost to the global economy that now exceeds $300 billion.
+During the last two decades, 218 million people have been affected by disasters each year, at an annual cost to the global economy that now exceeds $300 billion.

-Moreover, high-risk circumstances for human rights often present an equally high risk to businesses as well, including commercial, reputational, investor related and legal risks.
+Additionally, high-risk circumstances for human rights often present an equally high risk to businesses, including commercial, reputational, investor-related and legal risks.

-This convergence creates a constructive opportunity for human rights leaders within companies and organisations to gain the necessary buy-in for identifying and addressing human rights risks and impacts.
+The convergence of human risk and human rights creates a constructive opportunity for leaders within companies and organisations to gain the necessary buy-in for identifying and addressing human rights risks and impacts.

 Your vision for increasing human rights and reducing the impact of human risk has never been more important.

 Any failure or fraud in the corporate or humanitarian sector is damaging.
 A breach of trust threatens all you stand for, all you have worked so hard to deliver and those you seek to help.

 What’s required is a fully transparent and unflinching response to all allegations of unacceptable behaviour.
 This is vital to maintain, or restore, the confidence and trust of shareholders, your staff, stakeholders, donors, beneficiaries, customers and the watching world.